The real-life murders that even Agatha Christie couldn’t solve | World

 A storyline familiar to Agatha Christie’s legion of readers, British writer author of 66 crime novels translated into more than 145 languages.
 A captivating woman who was inspired by the mysteries of real life, by the cases that were never solved and that gained survival in her works.

-Some particularly intrigued her, not only because justice was not done, but because the suspects, despite not having been convicted in court, were condemned by public opinion, carrying the blame of culprits for the rest of their days – a situation that the author illustrated. in Tragic Innocence.
+Some particularly intrigued her, not only because justice was not done, but because the suspects, despite not having been convicted in court, were condemned by public opinion, carrying the guise of guilty for the rest of their days – a situation that the author illustrated. in Tragic Innocence.

 In the work, the death of Charles Bravo is an open case that raises a series of suspicions that come to destroy the lives of innocent people, especially that of his wife, Florence.